 Adam Tornhill: Thank you very much for having me.
 A pleasure, as always and I hope to talk to you again soon.

-Part 2 of this interview will be published Thursday, October 28, 2021.
+Part 2 of this interview can be found here

 About the AuthorAdam Tornhill is a programmer who combines degrees in engineering and psychology.
 He's the founder of CodeScene where he designs tools for software analysis.
 He's also the author of Software Design X-Rays, the best-selling Your Code as a Crime Scene, Lisp for the Web and Patterns in C. Adam's other interests include modern history, music and martial arts.